streats/a11y-champions/github-gender-inclusivity-bugs-summary.md

 - The study aims to reduce cognitive barriers and promote diversity in the OSS community.

 ## Related Work
-This section addresses challenges in newcomer onboarding to open-source software (OSS) projects, the lack of diversity and biases in OSS communities, and the impact of different cognitive styles on OSS contributions.

-- **Newcomer Onboarding**: Previous research has identified barriers for newcomers in OSS, including unfriendly environments and slow responses.
-The study aims to enhance inclusivity on social coding platforms, focusing on accommodating various cognitive styles.

-- **Diversity/Bias in OSS**: Concerns about diversity, including gender, language, and location diversity, exist in OSS communities.
-The study aims to reduce bias in social coding platforms, making them more inclusive for users with diverse cognitive styles.

-- **Cognitive Styles**: Research highlights varying cognitive styles and motivations among software developers, which can influence OSS contributions.
-The study proposes GitHub changes to support a broader range of newcomers with different cognitive styles.
+- Previous research has extensively investigated the challenges faced by newcomers when contributing to Open Source Software (OSS) projects, identifying numerous barriers and obstacles.

+- Toxic environments within OSS communities, characterized by unfriendly, unhelpful, or elitist behaviors among project members, have been a subject of study.

+- Research has delved into the response times and types of responses that newcomers receive, considering factors like gender and nationality.

+- Concerns regarding the lack of diversity in OSS communities have been raised, spanning gender, language, and location diversity.
+Studies have shown that diverse teams tend to be more productive, but underrepresented groups face difficulties integrating into OSS communities.

+- The prevalent meritocratic nature of OSS communities has been criticized for fostering imposter syndrome and discouraging participation from minorities, particularly women.

+- Observations in OSS contributions have revealed that men tend to dominate code authorship while undermining the social ties necessary for women's inclusion.

+- Studies have also highlighted the existence of distinct cognitive styles and motivations among developers, with women often displaying task-oriented tendencies and men being more motivated by the enjoyment of learning new technologies.

+- These cognitive style differences can significantly affect how individuals, especially women, contribute to OSS projects, particularly when project structures favor specific cognitive styles over others.

+- The study's primary goal is to address these issues by proposing modifications to GitHub to make it more inclusive and supportive of newcomers with diverse cognitive styles.

 ## Research method
 The study followed a three-step process: